Android 3DS SDK

 )

-An interface which defines a set of methods for initialising the SDK.
+An interface which defines a set of functions for initialising the SDK.
 To generate an instance of ConfigParameters, one should use the ConfigParametersBuilder.
 The ConfigParametersBuilder consists of the following function members:

-The environment is a String value that is given to the integrator during the integration stage.
-The integrator needs to call the function with this argument.
-Please make sure you own such a value before working with the API.
-This value helps setting the correct environment for the SDK.
+The environment is a string value provided to the integrator during the integration stage.
+The integrator must pass this value to the setEnvironment function.
+It ensures that the SDK is configured for the correct environment.
+Please make sure you have this value before working with the API.

 fun setEnvironment(environment: String)